mongodb/mongo-python-driver/doc/examples/server_selection.rst

 application if preferring ``localhost`` is beneficial or not.

-In addition to comparing the hostname with ``localhost``, our server selector function accounts for the following edge cases:
+In addition to comparing the hostname with ``localhost``, our server selector function accounts for the edge case when no servers are running on ``localhost``.
+In this case, we allow the default server selection logic to prevail by passing through the received server description list unchanged.

-* The list of server descriptions passed to the server selector is empty.
-This can happen if the server selection process starts before the client has received successful heartbeats from any of the ``mongod`` or ``mongos``.

-* No servers are running on ``localhost``.
-In this case, we allow the default server selection logic to prevail by passing through all server descriptions received by the server selector.
-Failure to do so would render the client unable to communicate with MongoDB in the event that no servers were running on ``localhost``.
+Failure to do this would render the client unable to communicate with MongoDB in the event that no servers were running on ``localhost``.

 The described server selection logic is implemented in the following server